-Homeowners insurance and renters insurance cover many of your belongings in the case of theft, fire or some other disaster.
+Homeowners insurance and renters insurance cover many of your belongings in the case of theft, fire, or some other disaster.
 He only problem is that it doesn’t cover everything.
 These insurances usually do not cover particularly expensive items such as jewelry, artwork, antiques, or other items with high value.
 Riders (or add-ons) to your policy can protect these items in the case of an incident.

 When do I need a rider?

-The first thing to do is to check and see how many items of yours will not be covered by your homeowners insurance.
-If you have a lot of items not covered, then you will need a higher value homeowners policy.
+The first thing to do is to check and see how many items of yours will not be covered by your homeowner’s insurance.
+If you have a lot of items not included, then you will need a higher value homeowners policy.
 This can be expensive, but if you compare it to the amount of money you would lose, you can see how it is more than fair.

-However, if you only have one or two items of particularly high value, then you might only need one or two insurance riders and these will cost you very little in premiums while covering thousands of dollars’ worth of items.
+However, if you only have one or two items of particularly high value, then you might only need one or two insurance riders, and these will cost you very little in premiums while covering thousands of dollars’ worth of items.